ignition-kernel/ignition-kernel/README.md

 ## `pylib`

-Ignition will need these libraries to work.
+Ignition will need these libraries to work `ipykernel`.

 ### `traitlets`

-...